rarisenpai/ai-memory-sdk/README.md

 # Memory SDK
-An experimental SDK for using Letta agents for context management in a pluggable way.
+An experimental SDK for using Letta agents for long-term memory and learning in a pluggable way.
 "Subconsious" Letta agents learn from data like conversational interactions, files, and other text content to generate *learned context* blocks that you can plug into your agent's system prompt - a form of "system prompt learning".
 ```
 +========================================+
 |         SYSTEM PROMPT                  |